-Once Beanstalk integration is configured, Elastigroup takes control of the automatic actions and decisions made regarding instance provisioning, scaling and deploying.
-The Amazon ASG becomes passive, and the
+Once Beanstalk integration is configured, Elastigroup takes control of instance provisioning, scaling and deploying.
+The Amazon ASG becomes passive, Beanstalk’s

-max capacity will be set to 0 and double the original max capacity accordingly.
+capacity is set to double the original max capacity.

-Group Initialization Process Once an Elastigroup is created with Beanstalk integration, the following procedure takes place:
+Once an Elastigroup is created with the Beanstalk integration, the following procedure takes place:

 Application Updates / Deployment